Sonamkandari/Data_warehouse_project/README.md

 <img width="784" height="261" alt="image" src="https://github.com/user-attachments/assets/075387cf-f4c8-45a3-a5ba-e27b98c89b53" />

 ---
-## Building data Defination language for bronze layer
+## Building data Defination language for Silver layer
 - It is comparatively easy to build DDL  for silver layer comapare broze layer
 - since because we are not making any changes while loading data from bronze layer to silver layer so the DDL will be same in the silver layer also
 ---